Rush Limbaugh having more fun than a human being should be allowed to have.

 I have said it's not realistic.

-Was it McCain Kennedy was the Amnesty Bill or McCain, some other Democrat.
+Was it McCain Kennedy was the amnesty McCain, some other Democrat.

 They had all these things.

-All these illegals that were in the country are going to have to show up somewhere, pay a fine, go to the back of the line, maybe go home or what.
+All these illegals that were in the country are going to have to show up somewhere, pay a fine, go to the back of the line, maybe go home or whatever.

 And I said, how in the world is this going to happen?